 Nanomix Appoints Finance Veteran Chris Hetterly as Chief Financial Officer

-/EIN News/ -- SAN LEANDRO, Calif., Jan.
-25, 2023 (GLOBE NEWSWIRE) -- Nanomix Corporation (OTCQB: NNMX) (“Nanomix” or the “Company”), a leader in mobile, affordable, point-of-care (POC) diagnostics, today announced the appointment of Christopher R. Hetterly as Chief Financial Officer (CFO).
+SAN LEANDRO, Calif., Jan.
+25, 2023 (GLOBE NEWSWIRE) -- Nanomix Corporation NNMX ("Nanomix" or the "Company"), a leader in mobile, affordable, point-of-care (POC) diagnostics, today announced the appointment of Christopher R. Hetterly as Chief Financial Officer (CFO).

 Mr. Hetterly is a financial executive and entrepreneur, with over 25 years of financial leadership and banking experience.
 Previously, Mr. Hetterly was the CFO of Octagos Health, a healthcare Software-as-a-Service (SaaS) company.
 Prior to that, he was a CFO at Madrona Ventures portfolio companies.
 Mr. Hetterly was the Head of Technology Finance at GE Capital, Wells Fargo, and East West Bank, in addition to being CFO/CIO at Palo Alto Capital.
 He has raised capital from seed stage to IPO and beyond, and has experience in debt and equity financing, corporate development, business development, with particular expertise in building finance teams and leading in high growth environments.
 Mr. Hetterly has raised over $10 billion in capital in his career for well-known names such as eBay, Netflix and Symantec amongst others, and his financing experience includes venture capital, corporate, mezzanine, lease, bank credit line, LBO, IPO and secondary public sources.
 He graduated from Brown University with a BA from the Honors Program.